 (i.e. the intersection of a decision rule and an output clause).

 Output Order A hit policy for multiple hit decision tables with overlapping output clause in a decision table.

-Output Value An expression defining a limited range of domain values for an
+Output Value An expression defining a limited range of domain values for an business performance impacted by a decision.

 P